jacoblockard99/edit_in_place/README.md

 end
 ```

-Attempts to call `render` with a mode that is not is `supported_modes` will result in an `EditInPlace::UnsupportedModeError`, even if the field type has a corresponding `render_*` method.
+Attempts to call `render` with a mode that is not in `supported_modes` will result in an `EditInPlace::UnsupportedModeError`, even if the field type has a corresponding `render_*` method.

 As mentioned earlier, one of the aims of `edit_in_place` is to be natural for the developer.
 Thus, in the interests of convenience, `edit_in_place` allows you to "register" field types with a name, making them easier to use.
 We might register our "text" field type, for example, like this: